digshake/CSJavaWUSTL/_sources/Module7-Objects/studio.rst

 * A rush to implement something fully will be a Bad Idea.
 The group’s goal this week is to arrive at a design, not an implementation.

-* That said, we will be developing stubs in Eclipse to represent the design, with a bit of Javadoc above each class and method to help generate documentation.
+* That said, we will be developing stubs in VS Code to represent the design, with a bit of Javadoc above each class and method to help generate documentation.

 * As you design, thank about the **has-a** idea presented in the videos and articulate the **behaviors** you want your object to have.